lonelycode/tyk-io-site-content/dashboard-v0-9/portal/portal-settings.md

 to the API catalogue.
 If you would rather the developer waits for you to approve the key, then enable this option.

-You can find all key rewuests in the "Key requests" section of the dashboard.
+You can find all key requests in the "Key requests" section of the dashboard.

 #### Redirect key requests